 Final Step: add salmon mix on top

-The final step, simply place the salmon mix on top of the rice to make salmon-don.
-Garnish with sliced cucumbers and chopped shiso leaves or green onion, parsley etc. for the color.
+In the final step simply places the salmon mixture on top of the rice to make salmon-don.
+Garnish with sliced cucumbers and chopped shiso leaves or green onion, parsley etc. for the colour.

 Tip: shiso leaves are a taste of summer for Japanese people!
 Yes, I grow them in my garden, and so do a lot of my friends.
 Check out the health benefits of shiso.